xigua0404/Exercise2/README.md

 # Exercise2
+1. Give a string
-Give a string; count the length of the longest word.
-The results should match and return true mean the test case is passed.
+2. Count the length of the longest word.
+3. The results should match and return true which means the test case is passed.